Raj96659/AI-Resume-Job-Fit-Analyzer-Using-Gemini/README.md

-# 🧩 AI Resume & Job Fit Analyzer
+# 🧩 AI Resume Screening and Job Match Engine  using Gemini 2.5 flash

 > **AI-powered resume matching system using Sentence-BERT and Google Gemini LLM for intelligent candidate screening and career optimization.**